 The ability to attract, hire and retain staff is one of the most critical factors in any management consulting firm’s success.

-A smaller, growing consultancy firm, without a Big Name draw, will often find itself in a constant battle to find people.
+A smaller, growing consultancy firm, without a Big Name draw, will often find itself in a constant battle to hire consulting talent.
 This is time consuming for key senior staff, inhibits growth and saps profits.

 The firm’s assumption can often be that this is an inevitable ongoing challenge.
 While this is an understandable conclusion, it is not in fact true.
 Nevertheless it is a mind-set that can prevent an objective look at the real reasons for failing to find the right talent.